graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 Device selection
 ~~~~~~~~~~~~~~~~

-Hardware configuration options allow the number of IPU devices to be
+Hardware configuration options enable you to select the number of IPU devices.
-selected.
 By default, TensorFlow will create one device.
 This device
 will be for a single IPU.
 The first available single IPU will be used.

 Two API calls are available for selecting the number and configuration